typestack/class-validator/README.md

 * removed all other validation methods except `validator.validate`
 * finally validate method is async now, so custom async validations are supported now
 * added ability to validate inherited properties
+* added support of separate validation schemas
+* added support of default validation messages
+* added support of special tokens in validation messages
+* added support of message functions in validation options
+* added support of custom decorators

 **0.3.0**